What gifts should you bring back from Portugal?

 7. Cork Bags or Wallets

 Did you know that Portugal is the biggest producer and exporter of cork?
-When thinking of cork, we think of coasters or maybe being used for resealing our wine bottles.
+When we think of cork, we think of coasters or maybe being used for resealing our wine bottles.
 The Portuguese, however, widened their imagination, thought outside the box, and have been creating works of art with cork.
 Think backpacks, shoulder bags, wallets, hats, and even shoes.
 While you can get a wallet for as little as €5, bags usually start around €20.

 So what gifts do you get when you’re in Portugal?